adrian88888888/AHK-Virtual-Desktop-Library/README.md

 |`MoveWindowToDesktop(desktop_number, hwndToMove)`|Meant to move a background window from the ACTUAL desktop to another<br/><br/>You can get a list of all background windows with `GetAltTabList()`|
 |`MoveWindowToDesktopAndGo(desktop_number, hwndToMove)`|Same as above but moves to that desktop and it will focus that window|

-Note: Functions here have repetitive names, but that's because I already combined them for you and dealed with side effects of it(for example flickering)
+Note: Functions here have repetitive names, but that's because I already combined them for you and dealed with side effects of it(for example flickering)<br/>
-So don´t combine funtions, instead use the already combined function in the library IF possible For example instead of this:
+So don´t combine funtions, use the already combined ones in the table IF possible<br/>
+For example instead of this:
 ```autohotkey
 q::